Greg-R/qsd2/README.md

 The tapped secondary provides the means of applying a common-mode bias to the demodulator device.
 Using this ready-made transformer means no toroid winding!
 However, it is expensive:  US$6.25.

+Note that other MiniCircuits transformers in the same package may work such as the ADT1-1WT+.
+This particular part has the center-tap on the output side.
+The layout will accommodate this.

 ### Balanced Output Summing Capacitors

 The output of the demodulator uses "differential mode" integration capacitors.
 The idea here is to balance the output circuit to the highest degree possible.
 The capacitors should be specified to 1% tolerance.
-The typical shunt capacitors are also provided.
-The capacitor values in this circuit may be further optimized.
+Shunt capacitors are also used in the circuit.
+The capacitor values in this circuit are subject to future optimization.

 ### Instrumentation Amplifiers